 The structure around the statue was of a type that the NAACP had been using at such rallies for the previous several years, and

-according to South Carolina NAACP executive director Dwight James, its purpose was not to obscure the statue from view, as he explained to The State:
+South Carolina NAACP executive director Dwight James maintained that its purpose was not to obscure the statue from view, as he explained to South Carolina news outlet The State:

 A three-sided structure that covered the front and sides of the statue was intended to display a rally graphic and serve as a photo-and-television backdrop for the event's speakers.
 However, the graphic was not finished before the rally and could not be put in place.

 Photos from the event showed a three-sided box with Washington's statue visible only from behind the stage.
 "What we had constructed was a background with a graphic to be placed on it," James said.
 "We weren't trying to obstruct anything."